mnozhaev/elk-grafana-graylog-stack/README.md

 # elk-prometheus-grafana-stack

-ELK + Prometheus + Grafana communication POC
+ELK + Grafana communication POC

 This is POC to understand better how this applications communicate with each other:

 - Grafana
-- Prometheus
 - Spring Boot
   - Actuator
   - Sleuth